Anne-Senpai/CS-3450-Team-5/README.md

 ## Build instructions:

-1. pip install -r requirement.txt\
+1. pip install Django\
 2. cd .../bbpg/
+3. python manage.py migrate
-3. python manage.py runserver
+4. python manage.py runserver

 ## Unit Testing Instructions:

 Unit tests will be provided as an option in the source code. there are tests provided for creating an event, a parking lot, and a parking section.
 Run unittests.py to check the functionality. our tests of the system indicate that all of the unit tests pass.

-1. cd .../bbpg/
+1.cd .../bbpg/
-2. python manage.py test
+2.python manage.py test

 ## System Testing Instructions:

 When testing the system, there are several cases that should be checked for;

-1. purchasing a parking space for varying amounts of time
+1. purchasing a parking space for an event
 2. overriding a parking space sale
 3. refunding a parking space sale
-4. adding time to your purchased space
 5. verifying the code for a purchased space
 6. etc.